bittner/pyclean/README.rst

     $ pyclean --help

-If you want to explicitly operate the version-specific implementation:
+If you want to explicitly operate the Debian-specific implementation:

 .. code:: console